owid/owid-catalog-py/README.md

 ## Changelog

+- `v0.2.1`
+    - Fix key typo used in version check
 - `v0.2.0`
     - Copy dataset metadata into tables, to make tables more traceable
     - Add API versioning, and a requirement to update if your version of this library is too old